 On the first day, just the first holes (from the free side edge of the stairs) are filled at all steps.
 Then one hole nearest to free edge is filled at each step every 24 hours (filling option B).
 Remove cracked concrete beginning from the free side edge.

-Here you will find photo galleries showing the demolition of various stairs.
+You will find photo galleries showing the demolition of various stairs here: 1, 2, 3.

 Drilling the holes and Dynacem action will produce incomparably less damage to the house and walls, and less noise than hammering.

 If the slab has free edges, go to Stage 2.